TheoBessel/ARM_Stacktrace/README.md

-# Implementing a Stacktrace on ARM Cortex-M7
+# Implementing a Stacktrace on ARMv7-M

 This project is part of the **TOLOSAT flight software**, which I am currently developing.
 The goal is to create a Fault Detection, Isolation, and Recovery (FDIR) mechanism for robust fault management.